Welcome Service Providers

 Expected Outcomes

-This project will allow us to identify gaps and barriers throughout the state that prevent access to meaningful environmental educations for California students.
-The findings will have the potential to increase funding opportunities for EE providers and influence advocacy efforts and policy change statewide as well as provide direct opportunities for EE providers to deepen their practice, increase cultural relevance, and strengthen their approach in partnering with local schools and districts.
-Ultimately, we hope this effort will lead to the development of a set of recommendations and next steps for increasing and strengthening environmental literacy efforts in California.
+This project allows us to identify gaps and barriers throughout the state that prevent access to meaningful environmental educations for California students.
+The findings have the potential to increase funding opportunities for EE providers and influence advocacy efforts and policy change statewide, as well as provide direct opportunities for EE providers to deepen their practice, increase cultural relevance, and strengthen their approach in partnering with local schools and districts.

 Next Steps – Where You Come In